Chair’s Introduction

 The role of the Board

 The Board is primarily responsible for the overall conduct of the Group’s business and for promoting the long-term success of the Group.
 The Board is collectively accountable to shareholders for its proper management.
 The Board must balance this responsibility with ensuring that the Directors have regard for key stakeholders and that there is sufficient time, information and understanding to properly take into account those stakeholders’ interests when making decisions and considering their long-term implications.
-The Board recognises that effective engagement with key stakeholders, including employees, customers, shareholders, the community, banks and finance providers and suppliers, is a core component of long-term sustainability and success.
-Stakeholder Engagement information is set out on pages 52 to 55 of the 2023 Annual Report.
+The Board recognises that effective engagement with key stakeholders, including employees, customers, shareholders, the community, bank finance providers and suppliers, is a core component of long-term sustainability and success.
+Stakeholder Engagement information is set out on pages 61 to 63 of our 2024 Annual Report.
 The Directors consider, both individually and collectively, that they have taken the factors, set out in s172(1)(a) to (f) of the Companies Act 2006, into account when exercising their duty to promote the success of the Group and of the Company during the year.
-The Board’s Section 172(1) Statement is contained on pages 47 to 51 of the 2023 Annual Report and it includes examples of how those matters have been considered in significant decisions of the Board.
+The Board’s Section 172(1) Statement is on pages 56 to 60 of our 2024 Annual Report and it includes examples of how those matters have been considered in significant decisions of the Board.

 The Board delegates authority for the day to day management of the Group to the Chief Executive Officer and the rest of senior management within the Operations Board, under a set of delegated authorities.
 The Board is well supported by the Group’s Operations Board and a broader senior management team, who collectively have the qualifications and experience necessary for the day to day running of the Group.
-The Operations Board is chaired by the CEO and also comprises the Chief Financial Officer, the Chief People Officer and seven further members of the Senior Management Team, including the Group’s Chief Technology Officer who joined the Operations Board during the year.
+The Operations Board is chaired by the Chief Executive Officer and also comprises the Chief Financial Officer, the Chief People Officer and six further members of the Senior Management Team.

 Purpose, vision, strategy, values and culture